Best of Brick

 The summer is normally the busiest time in the rental market and that means landlords usually want leases to start and end between May and August.
 If an applicant in the winter months is open to a 16 or 18 month lease term they can sometimes leverage that flexibility.

-With so much demand there are fewer concessions these days, which means no-fee rentals are more rare.
+When there is high demand for apartments there are fewer concessions, which means no-fee rentals are more rare.
 But if you do come across an apartment where the landlord is paying the broker's fee, one tactic to win their favor is to offer to pay that fee.

 6. What are the alternatives to rental bidding wars?